Happy birthday to Rudi Altig, who was born on March 18, 1937, and died on June 11, 2016.

-While still focussed entirely on track, Altig was persuaded by his team at the time, Raphaël Géminiani, that his future lied in road racing.
-Therefore, he decided to compete in his first Tour de France, where he led the general classification for five days and claimed three stage victories as well as and the overall Points Competition.
+While still focussed mainly on track, Altig was persuaded by his team at the time, Raphaël Géminiani, that his future lied in road racing.
+Thus, he decided to compete in his first Tour de France, where he led the general classification for five days and claimed three stage victories as well as and the overall Points Competition.

 That same year, Altig won the overall victory in the Vuelta a España, along with three stages.